New York attorney general resigns after report he abused 4 women

 He said that he found the allegations "so shocking and disgusting," prompting his call Monday night for an independent investigation.

+New York City Mayor Bill de Blasio said this afternoon that he believes Schneiderman should face charges, though the NYPD says no formal complaints have been filed against him.
+But the police department and the Manhattan District Attorney's Office are investigating Schneiderman's alleged actions.

-Dan Abrams, ABC News' chief legal analyst, said today on "GMA" that potential charges against Schneiderman could range from assault to harassment to choking.
+Dan Abrams, ABC News' chief legal analyst, said today on "Good Morning America" that potential charges against Schneiderman could range from assault to harassment to choking.

 "These threats to use his office in order to protect himself and threaten them," Abrams said.
 "That's another possible crime."